The Innkeepers movie review

 Writer/director Ti West smartly focuses on Claire and Luke.
 As Claire.
 Sara Paxton is so natural that I wanted to believe that she had just been discovered behind the till of a record store (she’s actually been acting since she was eight).
 She and Luke are two twentysomething hipsters manning the front desk of the Yankee Pedlar Inn, in Connecticut, on a long weekend.

-Lena Dunham (Girls) is cast in a minor part, and Kelly McGillis (Top Gun, The Accused) is one of the few guests at the Yankee Pedlar Inn.
-There are plenty of good scares but West is most effective at building tension, only to relieve it with a laugh at his characters’ expense – up to a point.
+Lena Dunham (Girls) is cast in a minor part.
+Kelly McGillis (Top Gun, The Accused) is one of the few guests at the Yankee Pedlar.
+The film offers plenty of good scares but West is most effective at building tension, only to relieve it with a laugh at his characters’ expense.
+Up to a point.

-Ultimately The Innkeepers‘ success is due to being just what it implies – a movie about two bored innkeepers who enjoy scaring each other a little too much.
-As with the best horror movies, The Innkeepers leaves you wondering just what happened, and what was real and what wasn’t.
-Of course the answer is moot – it’s just a movie, after all, and none of it’s real.
-But The Innkeepers got under my skin.
+Ultimately The Innkeepers‘ success is due to being just what it implies.
+It’s a movie about two bored innkeepers who enjoy scaring each other a little too much.
+We are left wondering what happened, what was real and what wasn’t.
+Certainly, the movie’s charm is.